acomplicatedframework/ACWOL/index.md

 TENET ONE: THE TRUE PURPOSE OF LIFE IS TO GAIN THE MAXIMUM INTELLECT POSSIBLE.

-TENET TWO: BE OPEN-MINDED AND NEVER EVER ENTERTAIN REJECTIONISM.
+TENET TWO: BE OPEN-MINDED AND NEVER ENTERTAIN REJECTIONISM.

 TENET THREE: THOUGHTS AND THE MIND ARE ELECTROMAGNETIC.